Skip to main content

 Beauty advent calendars

-Boots, John Lewis, Liberty, M&S, John Lewis, ASOS, Cult Beauty, Look Fantastic, Selfridges all run advent calendar giveaways every year.
-Prize values range from £80 to £400+ per calendar.
+Boots, John Lewis, Liberty, M&S, ASOS, Cult Beauty, Lookfantastic, Selfridges, Space NK and Harvey Nichols all run advent calendar giveaways every year.
+Prize values range from £80 to £400+ per calendar — Liberty's typically £250-£350, Lookfantastic's £150-£200, Boots Star Gift £80-£120.
 These are the highest-value Christmas competition wins for the time invested.

 Luxury food hampers